-- (i) All rentals and other revenues and receipts received pursuant to the Lease, excepting only those portions to be deposited to the Administrative Service Fund as provided in the General Bond Order, and amounts necessary to pay any rebate amount or related amount computed in accordance with Section 148(f) of the Code and the regulations under that Section; - (ii) All amounts standing to the credit of the Bond Service Fund including the Bond Service Reserve Account (other than sub-accounts in the Bond Service Reserve Account which are limited to a certain series of Obligations); - (iii) Any gifts, grants, donations and pledges, and receipts from those gifts, grants, donations and pledges, available for payment of applicable Bond Service Charges, but excluding any such amounts which under restrictions imposed as a condition of their receipt are not available for payment of those Bond Service Charges; and - (iv) Any other "available receipts," as defined in Section 154.23(C) of the Revised Code, which are pledged for the payment of Bond Service Charges by a Series Order.
+- (i) All rentals and other revenues and receipts received pursuant to the applicable Lease, excepting only those portions to be deposited to the applicable Administrative Service Funds as provided in the General Bond Orders, and amounts necessary to pay any rebate amount or related amount computed in accordance with Section 148(f) of the Code and the regulations under that Section; - (ii) All amounts standing to the credit of the applicable Bond Service Funds including the Bond Service Reserve Accounts (other than sub-accounts in the Bond Service Reserve Accounts which are limited to a certain series of Obligations); - (iii) Any gifts, grants, donations and pledges, and receipts from those gifts, grants, donations and pledges, available for payment of applicable Bond Service Charges, but excluding any such amounts which under restrictions imposed as a condition of their receipt are not available for payment of those Bond Service Charges; and - (iv) Any other "available receipts," as defined in Sections 154.22(C) or 154.24(D) of the Revised Code, as applicable to the series of the Series 2022 Bonds, which are pledged for the payment of applicable Bond Service Charges by a Series Order.

-"Premium Bonds" means any Series 2021 Bonds that are sold to the public at a price greater than the principal amount payable at maturity or earlier call date.
+"Premium Bonds" means any Series 2022 Bonds that are sold to the public at a price greater than the principal amount payable at maturity or earlier call date.

-"Principal Payment Date(s)" means the date(s) on which principal is stated to be payable on Obligations at stated maturity or pursuant to Mandatory Sinking Fund Requirements and Mandatory Redemption Obligations and, for the Series 2021 Bonds, as shown on the Cover of the Official Statement.
+"Principal Payment Date(s)" means the date(s) on which principal is stated to be payable on Obligations at stated maturity or pursuant to Mandatory Sinking Fund Requirements and Mandatory Redemption Obligations, and for the Series 2022 Bonds, as shown on the Cover of the Official Statement.

-"Project Costs" means costs of the Projects.
+"Project Costs" means costs of the applicable Projects.